MAINE HUNGER INITIATIVE

 It next developed efficient, client-centered emergency food services at Preble Street, merging with St. Luke’s Soup Kitchen and partnering with hundreds of faith groups, civic organizations, businesses, and individuals to operate eight soup kitchens and a food pantry.

-- Make Maine an anti-hunger leader, particularly in child-related food policies such as the availability of stigma-free school breakfast and summer meals for all Maine children
+- Make Maine an anti-hunger leader, particularly in child-related food policies such as the availability of stigma-free school breakfast and lunch, and summer meals for all Maine children

 - Improve access to food and other rights that reduce personal poverty and are economic drivers